Lindsay Crouse (journalist)

 Lindsay Crouse is an American journalist and film producer.
 She helped produce the 2017 documentary 4.1 Miles, which won an award at the 2017 Peabody awards.
 She is currently a senior editor at The New York Times.

-Crouse grew up in Rhode Island and graduated from Harvard University, where she competed in both track and field and cross country sports events.
+Crouse grew up in South Kingstown, Rhode Island and graduated from Harvard University, where she competed in both track and field and cross country sports events.

 Career

 Crouse first wrote about the choices faced by female athletes who also wanted to become mothers in October 2014.
 She wrote about how female athletes faced pressure to put their babies at risk and continue training and competing, while pregnant, and put their post-natal recoveries at risk.

 In May 2019 Crouse reported on Nike's lack of maternity support for the female athletes it sponsors.